Note: This post contains affiliate links. Please see disclosure for more information.

 - Can you soften the edges of the neck and tail to make them less straight?

 It’s also fun to experiment making origami cranes out of different origami paper.
 You can use paper that are solid colors, fancy designs, music, or just about anything.
+It just needs to be cut into a square.
 You don’t need to buy origami cranes, you can make them yourself.
 It’s not too hard and there are plenty of ways to be creative with it.

 I’d love to hear your views on the traditional origami crane or other traditional origami models.
 Feel free to let me know what you think in the comments below, or you find can me on Instagram or Twitter.
 Check out my Pinterest boards too!